 Marker chain

-# create topographic profile
+# create a topographic profile spanning the chain's horizontal extent

 topo_x = LinRange(0, 1, 200)

-topo_y = @. sin(2π*topo_x) * 0.1
+topo_y = @. sin(2π * topo_x) * 0.1

 Example